Internality of autonomous algebraic differential equations: Introduction

-Finally, assuming that $F$ is a field of constants, if one considers the field $K = F(a_1, \cdots a_n)$ generated by the solutions used to express any other generic solution, then the vector field associated to (\ref{sys of eq intro}) has $k$ algebraically independent rational first integrals, after base change to $K$.
+There is also a connection to \emph{first integrals} of the associated vector field.
+Making the assumption that $F$ is a field of constants, if one considers the field $K = F(a_1, \cdots a_n)$ generated by the solutions used to express any other generic solution, there are elements $g_1, \cdots, g_k$ of $K(x_1, \cdots , x_k)$, algebraically independent over $K$, and such that their Lie derivative with respect to the associated vector field $X$, defined as

+is zero.
+These rational functions are called first integrals of the vector field associated to (\ref{sys of eq intro}), and we say that it has $k$ algebraically independent rational first integrals, after base change to $K$.
 This corresponds to a slight weakening of internality, called almost internality.

 Our question could thus be rephrased as follows: can we characterize rational vector fields of the form (\ref{sys of eq intro}) having $k$ algebraically independent rational first integrals after base change?